yungchou/contoso.insurance/Whiteboard design session/WDS trainer guide - Building a resilient IaaS architecture.md

 4. How would you address the needs of the legacy application, what storage tier and limitations do you have to work around?
 What SLA can Azure provide for this single instance VM?

-5. Provide Contoso with documentation concerning service limitations, quotas, subscription limits.
+5. Provide Contoso with documentation concerning service limitations, quotas, subscription limits

 6. What would you recommend Contoso enable for monitoring their environment?